Portal Tabs

 /*]]>*/</script>

-Styling Tabs with CSS
+Styling portal tabs with CSS

-In the portal view, tabs are added to the Source as list items (<li>) in an unordered list (<ul>).
 The <ul> element has a class attribute of subtabs.
 Each individual list item itself contains an anchor (<a>) element, which displays the name of the tab.
 Each anchor element also has data-tab attribute values that correspond to that particular tab method's action.
-The active class is added to the anchor representing the current tab being viewed, i.e. the Home tab by default upon first entering the portal, or the tab that is clicked on.

 #content ul.subtabs li a {height: auto; font-size: 14px; text-align: center;}